hemantech/hello-world/README.md

 # hello-world
-new repository for mac this is edit test
+new repository for mac this is edit test.